instructor/bern-map/README.md

 1. Download HTML file and JSON file (.js)
 2. Loading HTML file in Web Browser should render a map similar to the above one
 3. Study and analyze GeoJSON records (.js file)
-4. Develop a POI of your choice as GeoJSON record (about a cool or hot location you know about) Cool marker icons are here: https://www.mapbox.com/maki/
+4. Develop a POI of your choice as GeoJSON record (about a cool or hot location you know about).

+   Cool marker icons are here: https://www.mapbox.com/maki/
 5. Test your record, i.e. include it in your .js file locally and refresh browser
 6. If successful:

    a) in case you are a collaborator of this github repository: upload the .js file
    b) otherwise: send it to the creator of this github repository

 ---